Reporting on sustainability topics

-Sustainability to the LLB Group means creating long-term added value for its clients, shareholders, employees and other stakeholder groups.
-In order to provide the best possible transparency for our stakeholder groups, LLB’s sustainability reporting is prepared in accordance with the internationally established GRI (Global Reporting Initiative) Standards.
-The thematic focus of our sustainability reporting is based on a comprehensive materiality analysis that LLB last carried out in 2019 but has continued to review and fine-tune where necessary.
+To the LLB Group, sustainability means that it creates long-term added value for its clients, shareholders, employees and other stakeholder groups.
+In order to provide the best possible transparency, our sustainability reporting is prepared in accordance with the internationally established Global Reporting Initiative (GRI) Standards.
+The thematic focus is based on a comprehensive materiality analysis.

-In accordance with the content requirement for a non-financial declaration requirement set out in Liechtenstein’s Persons and Companies Act (PGR), at a minimum those topics from the areas of environmental, social and employee matters, anti-corruption and bribery matters, as well as respect for human rights were identified in the analysis as report content that is material in the sense of having “double materiality”.
-This means topics where LLB has or may have a relevant impact on society or the environment and which are relevant for understanding the course of business, the corporate results and the position of LLB.
+In accordance with the content requirement for a non-financial declaration requirement set out in Liechtenstein’s Persons and Companies Act (PGR), at a minimum those topics from the areas of environmental, social and employee matters, anti-corruption and bribery matters as well as respect for human rights were identified in the analysis as report content that is material in the sense of having “double materiality”.
+These are topics that have relevant impacts on society, the environment or the economy and are relevant for an understanding of LLB’s development and performance.

 In dialogue with stakeholder groups